junxit/us-congress-bills-114/metadata.md

 - 2015-05-12 — Message on Senate action sent to the House.
 - 2015-05-12 — Received in the House.
 - 2015-05-12 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-07-22 — Committee Consideration and Mark-up Session Held.
+- 2015-07-22 — Ordered to be Reported by Voice Vote.
+- 2015-09-18 — Placed on the Union Calendar, Calendar No. 199.
+- 2015-09-18 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-263.
+- 2015-09-18 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-263.